AbsoluteGoddus/CPPTasks/Tasks/Basics.md

  - **bool**
  - **void**

- > Note that the reason std::string is used instead of string is that string is in the namespace std. think of it as some kind of folder, for organization purposes.
+ > Note that the reason std::string is used instead of string is that string is in the namespace std.
+Think of it as some kind of folder, for organization purposes.
 It will be explained in the next tutorial.

 Where
 **int** Can hold any full integer,<br>
 **float** Can hold any real number,<br>
-**std::string** Can hold any (ASCII) text but must be included from the string header and<br>
+**std::string** Can hold any (ASCII) text but must be included from the string header<br>
 **char** Can hold a single (ASCII) character<br>
-**bool** Can only be true or false<br>
+**bool** Can only be true or false, and lastly, <br>
 **void** Essentially means that there is nothing.

  > ⚠️ Note that there are some limitations though, like that the typical int can only hold 2^32 numbers (2^16 negative and 2^16 - 1 positive numbers to be exact)